michaelfangtw/k8s-wordpress-mysql/README.md

 mysql-pass-5m26tmdb5k   Opaque   1      17s
 ```

-The secret name includes a hash suffix generated by Kustomize for uniqueness.
+The secret name have random letters at end.
+Kustomize add this automatically.

-### Verify Persistent Volume Claims
+### 💾 Check Persistent Volume Claims

-Check that PersistentVolumeClaims were created and bound (STATUS should be `Bound`):
+Check if PersistentVolumeClaims is created and bound (STATUS must be `Bound`):

 ```bash
 kubectl get pvc
 ```

-Expected output:
+You should see:

 ```
 kubectl get pvc